ICAEW Disciplinary & Investigations

 - Invite the member to consent to a reprimand, fine and costs; or

-- Refer the complaint to the Disciplinary Committee.
+- Refer the complaint to the Tribunal Committee.

-It is essential that the written representations for the Investigation Committee are written objectively and clearly.
-It must either persuasively setting out either that there is no misconduct, or where there have been failings, demonstrating appropriate remediation, co-operation, insight and remorse with an objective of achieving an outcome short of a referral to the Disciplinary Committee.
+It is essential that the written representations for the Conduct Committee are written objectively and clearly.
+It must either persuasively set out that there is no misconduct, or where there have been failings, demonstrate appropriate remediation, co-operation, insight and remorse with an objective of achieving an outcome short of a referral to the Tribunal Committee.

 Richard Nelson's office